garydmcdowellperso/Engineering-Leadership/README.md

 This is a curated list of materials, tools and advice for seasoned or aspiring Engineering Leaders.

-It's deliberately not targtted only at Engineering Managers or any specific titles because as we know, titles are one thing, what you're doing is another!
+It's deliberately not targetted only at Engineering Managers or any specific titles because as we know, titles are one thing, what you're doing is another!
 <br />

 ### :notebook_with_decorative_cover: - Contributors -